Oil On My Shoes – The Original Petroleum Geology Site!

 Most petroleum geologists spend 90% of their time in an office, where they have access to a huge amount of data.
 This includes electric logs, core records, drilling records, scout tickets, and production data.
 They use the data to construct maps, structural cross-sections, and databases.
 These tools help them locate the best places to drill their test holes.

 The geologist will construct many contour maps to help her locate the prospect.
 She will make many cross-sections and run numerous computer simulations that help her select the next location to drill.
 She is always thinking about the next drilling location…or prospect!

 He will want to know what type of trap he is dealing with, and the composition of the sedimentary rocks he will be drilling through.
 He needs to estimate the porosity of his prospective “pay zone.”
 He wants to know if dangerous high pressures can be expected in the new hole.
 If seismic data is involved in the prospect, he will consult with the geophysicist and get his opinion of the prospect.

 In certain areas, it will be necessary to use biostratigraphy to help pinpoint the location.

 The geologist is always interested in anything that happens in her area, particularly news of new discoveries by other companies!
 If she sees a promising new area, she will recommend to the land department that an attempt be made to lease the land; the leased acreage will then be available for drilling later.

-When the geologist has finally found the correct spot, she spends much time cross-checking to ensure she has not missed anything.
+When the geologist has finally found the correct spot, she will spot or locate the well using the land survey system most appropriate to the area.
+She spends much time cross-checking to ensure she has not missed anything.
 She wants to make sure she is not “surprised” by any of the following: